adorable cream miniature schnauzer

 Dog Playpen for inside your home and Bedding

 A pet playpen provides a safe, enclosed area for your Miniature Schnauzer to exercise and play indoors.
 It can become your Mini Schnauzer's own space and keep your puppy out of trouble when you can't supervise or need to run out for a few errands.
 Dog playpens are foldable, making this an ideal, portable dog enclosure for travel.
 Some pet parents prefer to have their pet companions sleep in their playpen; we recommend not using a stuffed bed.
 Stuffed beds, which can be found at local pet stores, feed stores, and department stores, aren't chewing-proof and will be ripped apart in a matter of minutes, leaving you with an explosion of stuffing to clean up.
-Kuranda Pro chew-proof beds made to last.
-The beds are made to resist chewing; the seams are reinforced so they won't quickly come apart and are backed with a warranty/money-back guarantee.

 Call us about our Schnauzers!